Trails to Freedom

 The walk passes through the region of Piemonte (Piedmont), home of the Slow Food movement and one of Italy’s premier food and wine regions, so, although sometimes simple, the food on the tour will always be local, hearty and delicious.

-Dinner each night will usually consits of three courses: a first course which may consist of risotto, ravioli or polenta; mains such as veal or rabbit stew; and a desserts such as bonet (a thick chocolate pudding) or a slice of excellent mature local cheese, chased down with coffee and/or a shot of grappa.
+Dinner each night will usually consists of three courses: a first course which may consist of risotto, ravioli or polenta; mains such as veal or rabbit stew; and a desserts such as bonet (a thick chocolate pudding) or a slice of excellent mature local cheese, chased down with coffee and/or a shot of grappa.
 Wine with the meals is included.

 Lunches on the track will be a mixture of picnic lunches and cut lunches prepared by our accommodation.